Where to Start?

 We arrived at Lijiang's bus center in the early morning, bought shuttle bus tickets, departed at 9:30am, and landed at Tiger Leaping Gorge just before 1pm.

-What's more, tucked far down in-between the crevices lied the roaring waves of the Jinsha River, which is a tributary of the Yangtze River.
-I had also never seen such a violent looking river ever in my life, so it was one of the most spectacular examples of the powerful forces of nature I had laid eyes upon.
+What's more, tucked far down in-between its crevices lied the roaring waves of the Jinsha River, which is a tributary of the Yangtze River.
+I had also never seen such a violent looking river ever in my life, so it was one of the most spectacular examples of the powerful forces of nature I had ever laid eyes upon.

 We also passed a number of horses—used to transport exhausted tourists back to the top—and a number of stalls that sold fresh fruit, water, energy drinks, and handmade jewelry.
+If I were in the States they'd probably serve hamburgers and pizza only.

 Fortunately though, the locals had secured a bridge that connected to a boulder out in the middle of the river, so we paid an extra 10RMB each, crossed it, and arrived smack dab in the middle of the chaos.
+How cool is that!?

 And then came the hard part: hiking back up.
-Again, it was easy to get down, but climbing up the never-ending steep trail would turn out to be one of the hardest physical challenges I'd ever accomplish in my life.
+YIKES.
+Again, it was way too easy to get down, but climbing up the never-ending steep trail would turn out to be one of the hardest physical challenges I'd ever accomplish in my life.
 And hey, that's in lieu of an 8K marathon I had completed just 2 weeks prior!

 Lijiang Ancient Town